Scaling limits of Markov branching trees and Galton-Watson trees conditioned on the number of vertices with out-degree in a given set: Galton-Watson trees

 For a $t$ be rooted unordered tree with exactly $n$ vertices with out-degree in $A$, let $\Pi^A(t)$ be the partition of $n$ or $n-1$ (depending on whether or not the degree of the root of $t$ is in $A$) defined by the number of vertices with out-degree in $A$ in the subtrees of $t$ attached to the root.
+We also adopt the convention $\Pi^A(\bullet)=\emptyset$, that is, the partition at the root of the tree with one vertex is the emptyset.